To manage a database, you can either use an existing instance or add a new instance.

 In the Database user box, type the user name to access the Azure Database for PostgreSQL application.

-In the Password box, type the password to access the Azure Database for PostgreSQL application.
+If you are not using the AD authentication, in the Password box, type the password to access the Azure Database for PostgreSQL application.

 In the Maintenance DB box, type the name of the system database that is used as the maintenance database.